JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 "One of the great leaps in OO is to be able to answer the question “How does this work?” with ”I don’t care”." - Pharo By Example 5

+# Games And Apps #

+Levels of Sophistication

+1. 1970s - Simple text games, Space Invaders,
+2. Early 1980s - Pinball, Pac Man, Galaga,
+3. Mid 1980s - Bards Tale,
+4. Late 1980s Early 1990s - Eotb, 3D Polygon Racing Games, Wolfenstein, Doom

+For Some of these engines the showcases they have so far its a stretch to say that they could make mid 80s games.
+For others its easy for them to make crappy looking early 90s games but making a good looking game from any era is out of their reach.

 # Programming Books #
 for books more than a few years old archive.org holy crap